Optimally Biased Expertise

 Consider an agent with a prior belief

-It is trivial to verify that prior belief $\mu$ defined this way satisfies the candidate strategy in the statement of the proposition, and hence represents the candidate strategy. \cite{caplin2019rational} show (see their Theorem 1) that an agent with a prior belief $\mu$ optimally chooses a decision rule that generates unconditional choice probabilities
+It is trivial to verify that prior belief $\mu$ defined this way satisfies the candidate strategy in the statement of the theorem, and hence represents the candidate strategy.
+Consider an agent hired in accordance with the candidate rule.
+Substituting \eqref{eq:p3_1} into \eqref{eq:p3_2} yields